viveka97/Simple-login-App/README.md

-# Mini-Travelling-App
+# Simple Login App
-This is a travelling app created by using Java and XML.
+This is a Simple login app created by using Java and XML.